javadev/LeetCode-in-Java/src/main/java/g0401_0500/s0416_partition_equal_subset_sum/readme.md

 Medium

-Given a **non-empty** array `nums` containing **only positive integers**, find if the array can be partitioned into two subsets such that the sum of elements in both subsets is equal.
+Given an integer array `nums`, return `true` _if you can partition the array into two subsets such that the sum of the elements in both subsets is equal or_ `false` _otherwise_.

 **Example 1:**